If you think you have been exposed to HIV in the last 72 hours (3 days), you should consider PEP. which stands for Post Exposure Prophlaxis.

 If one day I feel I (or someone I’ve had sex with) might have been at risk of getting HIV what can I do?

 Email: firstname.lastname@example.org or call Trade on 0116 254 1747.
 Both can help you decide if it’s worth thinking about asking for PEP.

 Pre-exposure prophylaxis (PrEP) is a course of HIV drugs taken before sex to reduce the risk of getting HIV.
-It is taken as a tablet once a day and research suggests that if it is taken every day as directed, it is very effective in preventing HIV transmission.
+It is taken as a tablet either once a day or as part of an event-based dosing regime, and research suggests that if it is taken either every day or event-based as directed, it is very effective in preventing HIV transmission.

 PrEP is intended for people who are at high risk of getting HIV.
-This includes people with a partner who is HIV positive or those who have multiple sexual partners and find it hard to use condoms.
+This includes people with a partner who is HIV positive and not on effective treatment or those who have multiple sexual partners and find it hard to use condoms.
 This is different to post-exposure prophylaxis (PEP), which is taken AFTER a potential exposure to HIV.

 However, it is legal to buy a generic version of PrEP for personal use, sourced from outside of the European Union.

 Before considering buying and starting to take PrEP, you must first have an HIV test to make sure you have not already got the virus.
 PrEP will not work as a preventative medication if you already have HIV.
 Click here to find out about Trade's rapid HIV testing service.

 Also, we would advise that you read the i-base guide UK Guide to PrEP (3rd edition): Click here to download the booklet.